 Abstract: This study provides novel evidence on the relevance of task content changes between and within occupations to wage dynamics of occupational changers and stayers.
 I use individual-level, cross-sectional data featuring tasks performed on the job to compute a measure of proximity of job contents.
 Then, I merge this measure to a large-scale panel survey to show that occupational changers experience a wage growth that is declining when the accompanying alterations in task contents are big.
 For occupational stayers, alterations in task contents generate a positive wage component, beyond tenure effect.
 However, the results are not robust with respect to the choice of proximity measure and over time.

-Job matching on connected regional and occupational labor markets [R&R Regional Studies; 2017: IAB DP]
+Job matching on connected regional and occupational labor markets [Conditionally Accepted: Regional Studies; 2017: IAB DP]

 with Franziska Lottmann and Michael Stops